 Voutoumi Beach Antipaxos

-Voutoumi beach is a pretty curved bay, bordered with smooth white pebbles and a narrow strip of pearly pale sand leading into the water.
+Voutoumi beach is a pretty curved bay, bordered with smooth white pebbles and a narrow strip of pearly pale sand leading into the translucent water.

 Lunch at Voutoumi beach